awsdocs/amazon-sns-developer-guide/doc_source/sns-publishing.md

 # Amazon SNS message publishing<a name="sns-publishing"></a>

 After you [create an Amazon SNS topic](sns-create-topic.md) and [subscribe](sns-create-subscribe-endpoint-to-topic.md) an endpoint to it, you can *publish* messages to the topic\.
-When a message is published, Amazon SNS attempts to deliver the message to the subscribed endpoints\.
-An endpoint can be an AWS Lambda function, an Amazon Simple Queue Service \(Amazon SQS\) queue, an HTTP\(S\) endpoint, or an email address\.
+When a message is published, Amazon SNS attempts to deliver the message to the subscribed [endpoints](sns-create-subscribe-endpoint-to-topic.md#sns-endpoints)\.

 **Important**
 You can publish messages only to topics and endpoints in the same AWS Region\.